 The BTWC was the first multilateral disarmament treaty banning the production of an entire category of weapons.
-State parties to the treaty serve as the decision-making body on the implementation of the convention.
+State Parties to the Treaty serve as the decision-making body on the implementation of the convention.

-The following BTWC-related meetings were convened during the reporting period:
+The following BTWC-related meetings were convened during the report period: